KDT-BokJob/project-please-back/flask/README.md

 KDT-project-please

-Django에서 Flask로 변경
+- Migrate from Django to Flask
-Running on Port 8000 (default 5000)
+- Running on Port 8000 (default 5000)
+- Dynamic Routing via `hello/<name>`